TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

 These properties are basically divided into two main categories:

-- properties which affect how the table is  *displayed* and handled in the backend  *interface* .This includes which icon, what name, which columns contains the title value, which column defines the type value etc.
+- properties which affect how the table is  *displayed* and handled in the backend  *interface*.
+This includes which icon, what name, which column contains the title value, which column defines the type value etc.

-- properties which determines how it is processed by the system (TCE).This includes publishing control, "deleted" flag, if the table can only be edited by admin-users, may only exist in the tree root etc.
+- properties which determine how it is processed by the system (TCE).
+This includes publishing control, "deleted" flag, whether the table can only be edited by admin-users, may only exist in the tree root etc.